microsoft/service-fabric/README.md

 This will do a full build of the project with the output being placed into the `out` directory.
 For more options see `runbuild.sh -h`.

-Additionally in order to build and create the installer packages you can pass in the `-createinstaller` option to the script:
+Additionally, in order to build and create the installer packages you can pass in the `-createinstaller` option to the script:

 ```sh
 ./runbuild.sh -createinstaller